kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

 - If a client has multiple code paths where it makes apply requests to the same object, but with different field sets, they must use different field manager names.
-If they use the same field manager name they will cause fields to be accidently removed or disowned.
+If they use the same field manager name they will cause fields to be accidentally removed or disowned.
 This is a potential foot gun we would like to avoid.

 - Apply requests always conflict with update requests, even if they were made by